 - motivating young people to take ownership of their future, their choices and the person that they want to be

 - considering the individual needs of young people

 - encouraging young people to use their voice in a positive way

 - questioning young people on how they feel about their lives rather than assuming that we know the answer

-- Reduce the rate of permanent and fixed period exclusions by decreasing persistent disruptive behaviour.
+- Reduce the rate of exclusions in schools

-Sabrina Jones has over ten years experience working with young people and a first class psychology degree.
-Sabrina has also completed training in counselling skills and adverse childhood experiences.
+Sabrina has over 12 years’ experience working with young people in different educational settings, where she has successfully improved behaviour, grades, confidence and attendance.
+She has a first-class psychology degree and she has also completed training in counselling skills, mental health first aid, social- emotional learning through play and adverse childhood experiences.